Alejoboga20/gif-expert-app/README.md

 - Using external helpers for fetching APIs.
 - Using [AnimateStyle](https://animate.style/) for CSS Animations
 - Use jest fn for mocks.
 Simulate input change and form submit.
+- Use of jest mocks for custom hooks.